Contractors Insurance in New Berlin, Wisconsin

 Getting the Right Coverage for Your Business

-If you want to get the best coverage with the least amount of effort, consider the many benefits of an independent insurance agent from American Advantage – Petersen Group.
+If you want to get competitive coverage options with the least amount of effort, consider the many benefits of an independent insurance agent from American Advantage – Petersen Group.
 We are there to make it as easy on you as possible.
-Our insurance experts routinely do business with many of the best insurance companies in the industry, and we find you the best deals possible.
-This gives you maximum coverage with minimal premiums.
+Our insurance agents routinely do business with some of the top insurance companies in the industry, and we help you find coverage that matches your described needs.

 Why spend all your time insurance shopping when you don’t have to?
-Your independent agent is there to give you coverage customized for your business and business property.
+Your independent agent is there to help find coverage customized for your business and business property.
 We will find you the right property insurance, commercial auto insurance, and business insurance.
 There’s no need to check out all of these coverage options separately, when your agent can take care of everything for you.

 Don’t take unnecessary chances with your business, contact an insurance professional at American Advantage – Petersen Group in New Berlin, Wisconsin today.
 Call us at 262-432-0789 for more information or fill out the free insurance quote form and we’ll get back to you.